-A pretty river with lots of birdlife.
-I was so glad to have come on this excursion.
-Especially now that the sun is coming out.
+The Ilz is a pretty river with lots of birdlife.
+I was glad to have come on this excursion -- especially now that the sun is coming out.

 I don't know what had cut this fir cone exactly in half, but I was fascinated by its internal structure.
 I think our guide identified the specific tree it came from, but I don't recall what it was.

 We have walked up (up ... up) and around the lower loop of the river and are now descending into Hals.
 I was amused by the common thread of conversation about how to protect aging knees on steep downhills.
 I'm not the only one!

 This sign is a protest against a proposed highway bypass around Passau.
 I saw several of them.
 Although I couldn't find an English resource online, here is a translation (thanks, Google) of a website maintained by the Bund Naturschutz in Bayern (Organization to Protect Nature in Bavaria):